dbearpru/Credit_Risk_Analysis/README.md

 1. Balanced Accuracy Score: .9254
 2. Precision: The precision is low for High-risk loans and high for low-risk loans.
 3. Recall: High/Low risk .91/.94

+# Summary

+You want the highest balanced accuracy when working with machine learning.
+The Easy Ensemble AdaBoost Classifier had the highest with .9254.
+It also had the highest recall score.
+This makes it the machine learning system I would choose going forward with this analysis.